Sreeya99/Sales_-Data-_Analysis/README.md

 Sales by Hour:
 Sales orders peak between 18:00 and 22:00 hours, indicating the most active period for transactions throughout the day.
 Contact Information:
-For inquiries or further information, please contact [Your Name] at [your.email@example.com].
+For inquiries or further information, please contact Sreeya Ghosh at sreeyaghosh99@gmail.com .

 Thank you for exploring my sales data analysis project!